-While there are software programs that allow clients to view the work of its outsourcing partner, latency issues with the terminating carrier can compromise the benefits of real time analytics.
+While there are software programs and software development companies that allow clients to view the work of their offshore outsourcing partner, latency issues with the terminating carrier can compromise the many benefits of real-time analytics.

 There are some governments that grant special exemptions and incentives to companies that invest in their economy.

-1. Increase Unemployment
+1 – Increase Unemployment

-2. Cultural and Social Differences
+2 – Cultural And Social Differences

 ompany because production could end up being delayed due to changes in manpower availability.
 This can add hidden costs to certain business and job functions.

-3. Security Issues
+3 – Security Issues

-Whenever you are sharing, transmitting data to another party, you are always at risk of security breach and compromised data integrity.
+Whenever you are transmitting data to another party, you are always at risk of security breaches and compromised data integrity.
 There will always be transfer issues when it comes to data, even when there is shared space collaboration.

-The decision on whether you should outsource or offshore will depend on the size and complexity of your operations, the scope of work that you need transferred and of course, your resources.
+The decision on whether you should outsource or offshore will depend on the size and complexity of your operations, the scope of work that you need transferred, and of course, your resources.